ntrezowan/the-plain/_posts/2019-11-25-upgrading-automic-automation-engine-to-12.3.md

         certificate=/opt/ae/automationengine/bin/ucsrv_certificate.pem
         key=/opt/ae/automationengine/bin/ucsrv_key.pem

-    d) Restart Service Manager and then use Service Manager Dialogue and you will see that the connection between Service Manager Dialogue and server's Service Manager are using TLS1.2.
+    d) Restart Service Manager and then use Service Manager Dialogue to connect to the server.
+Now the connection between Service Manager Dialogue running in your machine and server's Service Manager will use TLS1.2 for communication.

     e) You also need to install CAPKI in your machine from where you are running the Service Manager Dialogue.
-To install CAPKI in your machine, do the following;
+To install CAPKI in your machine, run the following;

         PS > .\setup.exe install caller=AE123